 For example, if an expansion project is being laid out by the maintenance management to ensure a bigger area for a product line testing, all existing machinery will have to be moved to another area to continue the production run in parallel to the construction project.
 On the other hand, other machinery might have to stop running because of the limited space available.
 Despite having the need to continue the production testing, it is not safe to do so for issues such as production accidents might occur when forced, and that will be another issue the company might have to handle.

-With this scenario, it is very important to have the expansion project done the earliest time possible so that sales and profits will continue to flow in.
+With this scenario, it is very important to have the expansion project done at the earliest time possible so that sales and profits will continue to flow in.
 If the production stops for even a longer time, the company will not only suffer the loss but its clients as well.
-In a manufacturing business, every second counts in a production run.
+In a manufacturing business, every second count in a production run.
 A few seconds could equate to thousands of dollars earned or lost.

 With the maintenance management overseeing this expansion project, they should have a clear timeline that should be strictly followed so that everything is under control and there will be less downtime as much as possible.
 Investing in maintenance management software will assist them in this task of ensuring that there will be a lesser waste of money.